 TANZANIA: Songs for the Poor Man - Remmy Ongala & Orchestre Super Matimila

-A great gateway into the soukous genre, as well as a window into a bleak period of Tanzanian history when they were blighted by economic contraction, in which The Doctor’s cutting lyrics were a glimmer of hope in trying to remedy the nation’s afflictions
+A great introduction to the soukous genre, as well as a window into a bleak period of Tanzanian history where The Doctor’s cutting lyrics were a glimmer of hope in trying to remedy the nation’s afflictions

 Throughout this journey, Joel and I have discovered that there are genres of music that we previously had never heard before that now we have an immediate penchant for and both revel in delight when we are recommended an album in a certain style that we have only recently discovered we like.
 For example, I know that if I recommend Joel, Britain’s biggest qawwali fan, an album of that genre, I am pretty sure that he is going to be very optimistic that he'll love the music as he excitedly tucks into the record.
 The same is true for me when it comes to soukous music.
 I am so far yet to hear an album of this genre that I haven’t delighted in.